kernel-14/ReproAgent/README.md

 PAPERBENCH_REPRO_STRUCTURED_STAGE_BASE_URL=...
 ```

-Reference-evidence source search benefits from `PAPERBENCH_REPRO_GITHUB_TOKEN`,
-but the pipeline can run without it.
+Reference-evidence search benefits from `PAPERBENCH_REPRO_GITHUB_TOKEN`, but the pipeline can run without it.

 ## Data

-The CLI expects PaperBench-style case folders containing the paper text and
+The CLI expects PaperBench-style case folders containing the paper text and metadata.
-metadata.
 By default it looks under:

 ```text
 paperbench_data/<paper-id>/